Skip to content

 During IBD the miner is paused.
 After IBD the chain is "synced" and mining resumes.

-Headers-first means a malicious peer can't waste bandwidth feeding you bad blocks — you reject bad headers cheaply before requesting bodies.
+Headers-first means a malicious peer cannot waste bandwidth feeding bad blocks — the node rejects bad headers cheaply before requesting bodies.

 Transaction propagation

-When a tx enters the mempool (either user-submitted via JSON-RPC or received from a peer), the receiving node broadcasts an INV of type TX with the tx_id to all its peers.
-Peers that don't already have the tx respond with GETDATA, the originator sends the full tx, peers validate + add to their own mempool + re-broadcast.
+When a transaction enters the mempool (either user-submitted via JSON-RPC or received from a peer), the receiving node broadcasts an INV of type TX with the tx_id to all its peers.
+Peers that do not already have the transaction respond with GETDATA, the originator sends the full transaction, and peers validate, add to their own mempool, and re-broadcast.

-This is the standard "Bitcoin-style" gossip — flooding with INV deduplication.
+This is standard Bitcoin-style gossip: flooding with INV deduplication.

 Block propagation